Do you feel different after nine months with Diabetes?

 As time goes by, it surprises you to reflect on just how long you’ve been living with Diabetes.

 Here, nine months into your journey, is another special milestone and an opportunity for us to connect with each other again.
 How are you feeling?
-Has life changed a lot or are you resuming a large portion of your regular routine?
+Has life changed much, or are you resuming a large portion of your regular routine?

 How do you know if you’re managing Diabetes properly?

 Just like the time that led up to you being diagnosed, there are tell-tale signs and symptoms you can look for.
-You know that Diabetes can affect different parts of your body, so observe for this.
+You know that Diabetes can affect different parts of your body, so keep monitoring yourself for this.
 The most important part about managing your Diabetes is to monitor your blood glucose levels regularly, the intervals for which your doctor or clinic team would have outlined.

 How do you balance managing Diabetes and your mental health?